kauebkf/employee-performance-evaluation-system/README.md

    # Get department summary
    curl http://localhost:8080/departments/eng001/summary
    ```
-  - **You can also connect to the running Kafka service and send messages to be processed, according to the JSON format specified.**
+  - **You can also connect to the running Kafka service and send messages to be processed, according to the JSON format specified.
+The topic name is `performance-reviews`**

 ## Docker Commands